 Just a short drive uphill from the commercial edge where Orleans and Brewster meet lies one of the Lower Cape’s prime freshwater resources, ringed by conservation land shared by both towns.
-At 32 acres—28 in Orleans and 4 in Brewster—and up to 60 feet deep, Baker’s Pond easily surpasses the state’s definition of a “great pond” (minimum 10 acres).
+At over 90 acres—28 in Orleans and over 60 in Brewster—and up to 60 feet deep, Baker’s Pond easily surpasses the state’s definition of a “great pond” (minimum 10 acres).
 And to walkers who use its trails, it’s great in scenic and recreational values as well.

 Location: 80 Baker’s Pond Road, Orleans

 Year acquired: 1988 and subsequent